KylerChan/website-analysis/README.md

 # Website Analytics Tool 🔍

-A comprehensive Python tool for analyzing websites and generating detailed reports about their structure, security headers, and technical characteristics.
+A comprehensive Python tool for analyzing websites and generating detailed reports about their structure, security headers, and technical characteristics. **Now with optimized runtime performance!**

 ## Features ✨